-Participants in Texas Stream Team are certified at various levels depending on their environmental monitoring activities.
+Participants in H-GAC Texas Stream Team are certified at various levels depending on their environmental monitoring activities.
 Participants must complete a monitoring plan before training begins to specify their environmental goals and concerns.
-Texas Stream Team staff offer guidance in this process and provide the appropriate training so volunteers can effectively monitor the environment to achieve their goals.
-Get the details on becoming a certified volunteer water quality monitor.
+H-GAC Texas Stream Team staff offer guidance in this process and provide the appropriate training so volunteers can effectively monitor the environment to achieve their goals.

 Volunteers complete three phases of training using a test kit that measures physical and chemical parameters in water.
 Volunteers are asked to monitor their site(s) monthly at the same time of day each month, for a two year commitment.
-Monitoring takes approximately one to two hours.
+Monitoring takes approximately one to two hours per month per site.

 Please email firstname.lastname@example.org if you would like to schedule a training in your area.

-The following links are resources for current Texas Stream Team volunteers:
+The following links are resources for current H-GAC Texas Stream Team volunteers: